 - you have less than £16,000 in savings - if you have a partner, their savings count too (if you are self-employed, some savings may not count if they’re for business purposes, for example tax, full details are given below)

 - you currently receive any of the benefits that Universal Credit is replacing, for example Working Tax Credits, Child Tax Credit, Income Support or Housing Benefit – and your circumstances have changed.

 If you currently receive means-tested benefits, such as Working Tax Credits, but are thinking of applying for Universal Credit, please check before you do so.
 You need to be aware that your existing payments will stop as soon as you apply.
 Universal Credit replaces these benefits and you will not be able to go back onto them in the future (you may, of course, remain entitled to some Universal Credit).

 How to apply

-You can contact a Help to Claim adviser through their free phone service.
-Advisers are available between 8am to 6pm, Monday to Friday:
+You can contact a Help to Claim adviser through their free telephone service.
+Advisers are available between 8am and 6pm, Monday to Friday:

 England phone: 0800 144 8 444

 Ask for a translator if you need advice in a different language.
 If you require a British Sign Language interpreter, call the textphone number.